Updated September 4, 2018

-Yesterday I went to the a benefit auction at one of my local ANG chapters.
+I love benefit auctions at local ANG chapters.
 Many guild chapters use auctions as a significant way to raise funds.
 For you, as a stitcher, auctions present amazing opportunities to find canvases books, and supplies at a bargain price.

 Auctions can be very bad places for your budget, so it’s best to do some preparation before you go.
 First, look at your stash and know where you have holes and what things you collect.